vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

 Also matches our document.
 This is an example of cross-element matching.
-With weightedset usig `indexing:index` with `match:text` multi term queries match across elements.
+With weightedset using `indexing:index` with `match:text` multi term queries match across elements.

 This might be a good decision, as we increase recall, however in some cases we want to differentiate an exact match from a partial match during ranking, so that